 - Proteins from pork to shrimps and tofu

-3. Turn off the heat and use a strainer to dissolve the gluten free miso paste into the soup.
+3. Add the miso.
+Turn off the heat and use a strainer to dissolve the gluten free miso paste or regular miso paste into the soup.

 🌟 Pro tip: If you don't have a strainer, you can scoop a small amount of soup into a bowl and mix the miso paste into the soup to dissolve.
 Then, add it back into the soup.

-4. Add the sliced green onions and serve the miso soup while hot and enjoy!
+4. Add the green onion.
+Serve the miso soup while it's hot.

 What to serve with miso soup